News|Articles|October 24, 2025

 PCV21 Shows Cost Effectiveness Compared With PCV15, PCV13, and PPSV23

-Investigators of the current study aimed to evaluate the health and economic outcomes of PCV21 for vaccine-experienced patients aged 19 to 64 years with underlying medical conditions compared with PCV20, PCR 15, and pneumococcal polysaccharide vaccine 23 (PPSV23).
+Investigators in the current study aimed to evaluate health and economic outcomes in vaccine-experienced patients aged 19 to 64 years with underlying medical conditions who received PCV21 compared with PCV20, PCV15, and PPSV23.
 They analyzed the total lifetime clinical outcomes, lifetime costs, and incremental cost-effectiveness ratios (ICERs).
-Investigators also split the cohort into those aged 19 to 49 years and patients aged 50 to 64 years, as the input profiles were substantially different.1
+Investigators also divided the cohort into 2 groups––patients aged 19 to 49 years and those aged 50 to 64 years––as the input profiles were substantially different.1

 For patients aged 50 to 64 years, PCV21 also showed improvements across all health outcomes compared with the other 3 vaccines.
 The ICERs were $62,410 and $85,412 per QALY gained compared with those who previously received PPSV23 and PCV15 and PCV15, respectively.
-The cost savings for this age range was $49,305 per QALY gained compared with PCV15 for those who received PPSV23.
+The cost savings for this age range were $49,305 per QALY gained compared with PCV15 for those who received PPSV23.
 Similarly, PCV21 showed cost savings compared with PCV20.1

-“The analyses indicated favorable ICERs for PCV21 across all vaccine-experienced populations, ranging from cost-saving to $149,200 per QALY gained,” the study authors wrote.1 “The thorough sensitivity analysis reinforced the robustness of these findings.
+“The analyses indicated favorable ICERs for PCV21 across all vaccine-experienced populations, ranging from cost saving to $149,200 per QALY gained,” the study authors wrote.1 “The thorough sensitivity analysis reinforced the robustness of these findings.
 Additionally, the scenario analysis assuming a longer time since last vaccination of 8 years showed similar cost-effectiveness.”

 READ MORE: Pneumococcal Resource Center